uc-vision/taichi-splatting/README.md

   * Depth covariance without needing to build it into the renderer and remaining differentiable.
   * Fully differentiable camera parameters (and ability to swap in new camera models)

+## Performance

+A document describing some performance benchmarks of taichi-splatting [here](BENCHMARK.md).
+Through various optimizations, in particular optimizing the summation of gradients in the backward gradient kernel.
+Taichi-splatting achieves a very large speedup (often an order of magnitude) over the original taichi_3d_gaussian_splatting, and is faster than the reference diff_guassian_rasterization for a complete optimization pass (forward+backward), in particular much faster at higher resolutions.

 ## Major dependencies

 * taichi-nightly